Siamak T. Nabili, MD, MPH

 Snoring, like all other sounds, is caused by vibrations that cause particles in the air to form sound waves.
 For example, when we speak, our vocal cords vibrate to form our voice.
 When our stomach growls (borborygmus), our stomach and intestines vibrate as air and food move through them.

-While we are asleep, turbulent airflow can cause the tissues of the nose and throat to vibrate and give rise to snoring.
+While we are asleep, turbulent airflow can cause the tissues of the palate (roof of the mouth) and throat to vibrate, giving rise to snoring.
 Essentially, snoring is a sound resulting from turbulent airflow that causes tissues to vibrate during sleep.

 How common is snoring?